TurkuML/Interaction-Concordance-Index/README.md

 # IC-index
-This repository contains the code of the generalization performance evaluation measure called Interaction Concordance Index, which is presented in the paper *Lisää paperin tiedot.*.
+This repository contains an implementation of interaction concordance index, presented in [1].
-It is a novel measure of prediction performance both for interaction prediction models and for machine learning algorithms used for inferring such models.
-The data required by the method are pairwise data indices of the two domains, labels and predictions.

 ## Files
 <table align = "center">